 Learning to ride a bike is a developmental milestone in the life of a child.
-The bicycle, a child's first vehicle, is a source of pride and a symbol of independence and freedom.
 Yet all too often children are seriously injured, or even killed, when they fail to follow basic bicycle safety rules.
-The following is a list of common bicycle safety myths, coupled with the correct information you need to teach your children about safe bike riding.
+Read on to learn about common bicycle safety myths, coupled with the correct information you need to teach your children about safe bike riding.
 These facts will help you and your children make every bike ride safe.

 Myth: My child doesn't need to wear a helmet on short rides around the neighborhood.

 wear a helmet on every bike ride, no matter how short or how close to home.
 Many injuries happen in driveways, on sidewalks, and on bike paths - not just on streets.
 In fact, most bike crashes happen near home.
 A helmet protects your child from serious injury, so your child should never be without one while riding a bike.
 And remember, wearing a helmet at all times helps children develop the helmet habit.

 Myth: A football helmet will work just as well as a bicycle helmet.

 Fact: Only a bicycle helmet is made specifically to protect the head from any fall that may occur while biking.
 Other helmets or hard hats are made to protect the head from other types of injury.
 Never allow your child to wear another type of helmet when riding a bike, unless it is a multisport helmet certified for bicycle use by the U.S. Consumer Product Safety Commission.

 Myth: I need to buy a bicycle for my child to grow into.